Saproamanita inopinata

-Saproamanita inopinata, commonly called unexpected anamita, is a basidomycete fungus in the subgenus Saproamanita.
-This species was previously called Anamita inopinata, before being briefly renamed to Aspidella inopinata until it received its current name.
+Saproamanita inopinata, commonly called unexpected amanita, is a basidomycete fungus in the subgenus Saproamanita.
+This species was previously called Amanita inopinata, before being briefly renamed to Aspidella inopinata until it received its current name.
 The native range is currently unknown, with it currently being considered introduced into both New Zealand and England.

 Taxonomy

 This species was first described in 1987 by Reid and Bass.
 The name "inopinata" translates into "unexpected".
 This was then renamed into Aspidella inopinata in 2012 based on morphological, ecological and molecular data by Vizzini and Contu.
 Finally this was moved to Saproamanita in 2016 by Redhead, Vizzini, Dehmel and Contu.
 The Amanita genus was split into the saprophytic Saproamanita and ectomycorrhizal Amanita in 2016.